kenstott/hasura-connectors/spark-connector/README.md

-# Data Connector Agent Reference Implementation
+# Data Connector Spark Implementation

 This directory contains a spark implementation of the Data Connector agent specification which fetches its data from a spark context.